floriankdrone/floriankdrone.github.io/_footfantasy/design_authentication.md

 ### Encryption

 Password should be encrypted.
-Luckily ActiveRecords has a tool for that: https://edgeguides.rubyonrails.org/active_record_encryption.html
+Luckily ActiveRecords has a tool for that: [https://edgeguides.rubyonrails.org/active_record_encryption.html]
 > We can also look at [this](https://api.rubyonrails.org/v6.0.3.2/classes/ActiveSupport/MessageEncryptor.html)

-## Generate Token
+## Generate Session

-We should generate an authentication token.
+We should generate a session.
 > According to [this article](https://blog.logrocket.com/jwt-authentication-best-practices/#whyyoushouldnt) __it should not be JWT__
 A session cookie should be given back to the client.
-A description of how session work in rails can be found [here](https://guides.rubyonrails.org/action_controller_overview.html#session)
+A description of how session work in rails can be found [here](https://guides.rubyonrails.org/action_controller_overview.html#session) and [here](https://guides.rubyonrails.org/security.html#what-are-sessions-questionmark)